Logotype usage guidelines (Logobook):

 This question is asked quite often :) The answer is 3 versions.
 My attitude is that it is fundamentally both amateurish and disrespect for the client to offer more versions.
 If you are not in a position to provide a good offer with such number of versions, it will not help at all if you offer 10 or 20.
 My main goal and mission is to create a good logo, not a number of versions.
 During many years of practice, there have been instances when I went to the review (after having informed the client and consulted with him) with a single version only for originality and goodness of which I had no doubt.
 Of course, these are rare cases, but sometimes it happens that a really good idea is coming up, and if it's right for a customer and they like it right away, why not?
 To sum up, there will surely be at least three different and strong versions for review.

 All the logos that I have updated in my practice needed a more or less substantial update.
 Of course, sometimes it is necessary to simply make it more modern.
 An example of this is BTV logo update.
-So the update of the logo is not less labor-intensive than the re-creation, and therefore the costs are the same, sometimes even higher.
+So the update of the logo is more labor-intensive, time-consuming and experienced process than creating a new one and costs ~ 35% more.

 No. Before making any sketches first I need to know everything that is being made clear during the investigation phase.
 Making sketches without this knowledge is nothing but blind and futile speculation.
 I have neither time nor desire for this.